mvysny/photocloud-frame-slideshow/docs/faq.md

 ## Known Issues With Certain Types of Streams

-- Flickr's API is broken and they don't care: [Flickr shows This Photo Is No Longer Available](https://github.com/mvysny/photocloud-frame-slideshow/issues/47)
+- Flickr shows "This Photo Is No Longer Available".
+That's because Flickr's API is broken and they don't care: [Flickr shows This Photo Is No Longer Available](https://github.com/mvysny/photocloud-frame-slideshow/issues/47)